Heresies: A Feminist Publication on Art and Politics: History

 HERESIES was a feminist magazine that published from 1977 to 1993, organized by a collective known as the Heresies Collective based in New York City.
 Each of the 27 issues was collectively edited by a group of volunteers interested in a single topic under the guidance of the "mother collective"; each issue had its own style and perspective.
 Subjects included feminist theory, art, politics, patterns of communication, lesbian art and artists, women's traditional arts and crafts, and politics of aesthetics, violence against women, working women, women from peripheral nations, women and music, sex, film, activism, racism, postmodernism, and coming of age.
 The journal was seen as not only a major contribution to the feminist art scene, but a major forum for feminist thinking.
 Heresies experimented with an editorial format that asked contributors to grapple with hierarchical and societal issues of difference by creating a public discourse in feminist thought and expression.

-The first issue was dated January 1977 and had the theme, “Feminism, Art, & Politcs.”
+The first issue was dated January 1977 and had the theme, “Feminism, Art, & Politics.”
 A frontispiece featured a reproduction of Mandy Martin’s 1975 poster, The Drive Of The US Is To Replace The Traditional Status Values Of The Village Such As Writing Great Poetry With New Ones Like Owning A TV Set.
 The first issue showed a price of $2.50 on its cover and subscriptions were available at $10 for four issues.
 Opposite the frontispiece, on the verso of the cover, was a sort of manifesto for the journal signed by members of the Heresies Collective: Patsy Beckert, Joan Braderman, Mary Beth Edelson, Elizabeth Hess, Joyce Kozloff, Arlene Ladden, Lucy Lippard, Mary Miss, Marty Pottenger, Miriam Schapiro, Joan Snyder, Elke Solomon, Pat Steir, May Stevens, Michelle Stuart, Susana Torre, Elizabeth Weatherford, Sally Webster, and Nina Yankowitz.
 (Only Braderman, Harmony Hammond, Hess, Ladden, Lippard, and Stevens are identified as the “editorial collective.”)
 Content of the first issue included text from Martha Rossler’s Tijuana Maid, an article by Eva Cockcroft titled “Women in the Community Mural Movement”, a piece by Adrienne Rich titled “Women and Honor: Some notes on lying”, two articles about incarcerated women, a comic by Amy Sillman, excerpts from a pamphlet published by ALIMUPER, Action for the Liberation of Peruvian Women, and works by poets including Assata Shakur.
 Volume two, number 3, the spring 1979 issue, was the first to identify staff members in addition to the editorial committee.
 The final issue, LATINA - A Journal of Ideas, was published in 1993; the theme of the issue is thought to have been a direct response of the Collective to continuing critiques of lacking intersectionality they had been receiving from peers in the art world.
 That issue was not expected to be the final one.
 It lists upcoming issues on the topics of "Women on Men", autobiography, and hair.